SharedMobility/sharedmobility-archive/README.md

 * Combine mobile-friendly lists with map.

 * Add other APIs (Air quality, wind speed, etc.) from [RideMap Bike Predict](https://bikepredict.herokuapp.com/) sample.
 Lazy load via modular file.

+# Previous Projects

+* Pull Bird scooters from the [Bird API](https://github.com/ubahnverleih/WoBike/blob/master/Bird.md).
+Display list with React or VueJS.
+Document any problems to provide to the City of Atlanta.
+Our findings: Bird API is not available!
+Needs to allow for a mile radius, okay to limit requests.

 <a href="https://github.com/SharedMobility/sharedmobility.github.io">GitHub</a>